andreamussap/everypillreminder/docs/main_menu.md

 # Main Menu

-As soon as you log in to **EveryPill Reminder**, you can find its main menu at the top left corner.
+As soon as you log in to **EveryPill Reminder** you can find its main menu at the top left corner.

 ![Main menu at the top left corner](/images/main_menu.png)